alegw/openzeppelin-docs/docs/docs/using-web3.md

 Web3 gives you the possibility to parse your contract ABI and provide a JavaScript API to interact with it.
-Then, you just need the bytecode to deploy a new instance of that contract to testrpc.
+Then, you just need the bytecode to deploy a new instance of that contract to `ganache-cli`.
 Please follow the next commands:

 ```
 // load files